-In the event that you wish to engage a care provider with whom we have not concluded a contract, please see Article 1.5 of these policy conditions.
+Are you using the services of a care contractor with whom we have not concluded a contract?
+Please see Article 1.5 of these policy conditions.

 Article 15: Audiological care

 You are entitled to care provided by an audiological centre consisting of: